Labh Singh: Killing Deputy Inspector General A.S. Atwal

-On 26 September 1983, Makhan Singh, a Sergeant of Senior Superintendent of Police (SSP) Surjit Singh, was killed in Putlighar area of Amritsar outside of a hotel by Surinder Singh Sodhi and Labh Singh.
+On 26 September 1983, Makhan Singh, a Sergeant of Senior Superintendent of Police (SSP) Surjit Singh, was killed in Putlighar area of Amritsar outside of a hostel by Sodhi and Labh Singh.
 Makhan had made his way to a hotel where Labh Singh and Sodhi were in disguise.
 Labh Singh and Sodhi had been hunting Makhan for some time.
-Sodhi upon recognising Makhan shouted, ”Makhan, run if you can, we have come to finish you off.”
 Makhan was shot in the shoulder by Labh Singh.
-He ran out of the hotel and attempted to flee, but failed to do so and was killed outside with a spray of bullets in his head and chest.
+He ran out of the hostel and attempted to flee, but failed to do so and was killed outside with a spray of bullets in his head and chest.
 Sodhi and Labh Singh made a quick getaway.
 Police conducted multiple searches to find them, but they proved futile.
 Makhan had been on hit list of militants for much time.
 Makhan had been named by Sant Jarnail Singh as someone who was an enemy of Sikhs.
 He was also accused of being part of the torture and extrajudicial execution of Kulwant Singh Nagoke.
 Jarnail Singh accused him of 13 extrajudicial killings.
-A famous lyric from a Kavishari song about this incident translates to, “Makhan was doing great sins regularly; his death came beautifully.”

-On 29 October 1983, Surinder Singh Sodhi with Makhan Singh Babbar and Labh Singh attacked retired DSP (Deputy Superintendent of Police) Gurbachan Singh also known as Bachan Singh.
+On 29 October 1983, Labh Singh with Makhan Singh Babbar and Sodhi attacked retired DSP (Deputy Superintendent of Police) Gurbachan Singh also known as Bachan Singh.
 Gurbachan was at a shop owned by his son.
 Sodhi and the others first disguised themselves as police officers.
 They then made their way to Gurbachan.
 Sodhi, Makhan, and Labh attacked Gurbachan and his security with Sten guns.
-The attack turned into a 30 minute shootout with a constable and salesmen being killed.
+The attack turned into a 30-minute shootout with a constable and salesmen being killed.
 A head constable, Karnail Singh, would later die of his wounds.
 Gurbachan lived by taking cover and playing dead.
 Surinder Singh Sodhi was injured in the attack.
 Makhan Singh was also injured in the attack and would receive blood from Manbir Singh Chaheru to live.
 Gurbachan Singh had tortured Amrik Singh He also had tortured Kulwant Singh Nagoke and after killed him in an extrajudicial execution.
 He was also involved in other extrajudicial executions.
 He had been named by Jarnail Singh as an enemy of the Panth and someone who, "..drank Sikh blood".

-On 9 March 1984 Labh Singh along with Surinder Singh Sodhi, and Gurmit Singh alias Sukha attacked the motorcade of Deputy Speaker of the Haryana Legislative Assembly Ved Pal.
-Ved Pal was attacked when he was going from Delhi to Karnal.
+On 9 March 1984 Labh Singh along with Sodhi, and Gurmit Singh Sukha attacked the motorcade of Deputy Speaker of the Haryana Legislative Assembly Ved Pal.
+The attack occurred when he was going from Delhi to Karnal.
 MLA Shanti Devi was along with Ved Pal at the time of the attack.
 Labh Singh and his associates opened fire from a motorcycle with Sten guns.
 The driver was killed, and a gunman seriously injured.
 Others escaped with minor injuries.